Thinking of getting a puppy?

 Depending on the product you use most flea treatments last four - eight weeks.
-A spot on treatment can be applied to the skin on the back of your puppy’s neck to treat or prevent fleas.
+A spot on treatment can be applied to the skin on the back of your puppy’s neck or a tasty tablet given to treat or prevent fleas.
 Fleas also lay thousands of eggs in carpets, beds, rugs etc. so it is important to treat the environment as well as your pet.

 When should I neuter my puppy?

-We advise that both male and female dogs should be neutered from five months of age.
-Neutering prevents females coming into season and becoming pregnant and can prevent unwanted behavior in male dogs.
+We advise that female dogs should be neutered from five months of age.
+Neutering prevents females coming into season and becoming pregnant.
+Male dogs can also be neutered from 5months and can prevent unwanted behaviour, but is not recommended in every case.
 Each individual puppy is different so it is best to ask your Vet for advice.

 Should I get my puppy insured?

-Insuring your puppy will give you peace of mind that if they have an illness, accident or injury.
+Insuring your puppy will give you peace of mind if they have an illness, accident or injury.
 This will ensure they are offered the best possible care without you having to worry about the cost.
-At Valley Vets we recommend ‘Pet Plan’ insurance and can offer four weeks free insurance at your pets free health check.

 Should I microchip my new puppy?